-The Coalition to Promote Independent Entrepreneurs is dedicated to:
+The Coalition to Promote Independent Entrepreneurs was formed for the principal purposes of:

-- Educating the public and elected representatives about the importance of preserving an individual’s right to work as an independent contractor and of a firm’s right to do business with a self-employed individual,
+- educating the public and elected representatives about the importance of preserving the right to work as a self-employed worker,

-- Increasing the public’s awareness of instances where an erosion of those rights is taking place, and
+- increasing the public’s awareness of the gradual erosion of those rights that is taking place, and

 Russell A. Hollrah